Minimum 2:1 (or equivalent).

 Months of entry

 We welcome applications in areas which correspond with current staff research interests.
 We look for detailed and well thought-out proposals, which set out specific research questions and outline the originality of your topic or approach.
-We would encourage you to discuss your ideas informally with a member of the department before submitting an application.
+We would encourage you to discuss your ideas informally with us before submitting an application.

 Qualification and course duration